Teksta versija

 [30 October 2008; 21 October 2010]

 Section 41.
-(1) A contract for the purchase or exchange of immovable property shall be signed by the Minister for Finance or an authorised person thereof on behalf of the State, by the head of the decision-making body of a derived public person or an authorised person thereof on behalf of the relevant derived public person, but a contract for the purchase or exchange of movable property shall be signed by the head of a public person or the institution thereof that possesses or holds the property or an authorised person thereof, or the head of the managing body of a capital company that possesses or holds the property or an authorised person thereof.
+(1) A contract for the purchase or exchange of immovable property shall be signed by the Minister for Finance or an authorised person thereof on behalf of the State, by the head of the decision-making body of a derived public entity or an authorised person thereof on behalf of the relevant derived public entity, but a contract for the purchase or exchange of movable property shall be signed by the head of a public entity or the institution thereof that possesses or holds the property or an authorised person thereof, or the head of the managing body of a capital company that possesses or holds the property or an authorised person thereof.

 [30 October 2008; 21 October 2010]